gitpod-io/gitpod-docs/src/release_notes/2019-02-15/february-2019.md

 ## Java Debugging

-In addition to Node.js one can now also launch and debug Java applications from within the editor.
-Code lense actions on `main()` methods will automatically use the right classpath from the current project's settings (based on maven, gradle or eclipse classpath information).
+In addition to Node.js one can now also launch and debug Java applications directly from within the editor.
+Code lense actions on `main()` methods will automatically use the right classpath from the current project settings (based on maven, gradle or eclipse classpath information).

 Launch configs are stored in a VS Code compatible `launch.json` file.